danwells96/ARISES/DocFiles/Final Design.md

 # Final Design

-During the project many things were changed about the design based on discussions in our weekly meetings, technical feasibility within the time frame and a focus group which was conducted towards the end of our time on the project.
-The final design is described below, and rationale for the changes made from the original design or additional features are included in the design process section.
+During the project many things many changes were made from the client design to the final one, the rationale for which is procided in Design Process.
+A descriptive overview of the final design is provided here, with images of final design, all four domains and the graph pictured directly below for context.

 <p align="center">
  <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/fooddomain.png" width="300" />